 Ian Withers for WAPI, presented evidence to the Commons Home Affairs Parliamentary Inquiry into private investigators.

-I would urge every professional Investigator to join an Association, preferably WAPI!
+I would urge every professional Investigator to join a professional Association, preferably WAPI!

-Membership provides professionalism to your persona, gives confidence to those with whom you deal, and provides a set of standards in terms of ethics.
+Membership provides professionalism to your persona, gives confidence to those with whom you deal, and provides a set of standards in both terms and ethics.

 In this third decade of the century, our members enjoy, and profit from our “brand marketing” and benefit from the confidence of the instant trust placed in WAPI members by colleagues around the World.